 Subhan Study, 1985 – In this cross-over study, 20 healthy volunteers used either 10mg, 20mg, 40mg of vinpocetine or placebo for 3-days and then were tested for memorization ability.
 40mg of vinpocetine significantly increased performance compared to the other groups.
 While this study was relatively short-term and didn’t have many participants, it suggested that vinpocetine could improve cognitive performance in healthy individuals.

 Balestreri Study, 1987 – In this double-blind placebo-controlled study, the authors investigated the safety and efficacy of vinpocetine in elderly patients with chronic cerebral dysfunction.
 Patients using vinpocetine scored consistently better on all tests administered.
 Importantly, no serious side effects were reported.
-As this was a double-blind placebo-controlled study this was the first definitive proof that vinpocetine is a nootropic.
+As this was a double-blind placebo-controlled study this was the first definitive demonstration that vinpocetine may behave as nootropic.

 Polich Study, 2001 – This blinded cross-over study tested the effect of a supplement containing ginkgo biloba and vinpocetine using computer based tests measuring various aspects of memory and concentration.
 In the study, the vinpocetine supplement significantly improved response time in a Working Memory Capacity (memory scanning processing) test where participants had to remember of whether or not certain items were recently shown in data sets.